On a Rankin-Selberg integral of three Hermitian cusp forms: Hecke Rings and -functions

-We note here that this action is extended to $P-$forms in the obvious way.\\\\ Given now the definitions of the Hecke algebras above, we assume that $G \in S_2^{k}$ is a Hecke eigenform for $H^{2}$, i.e. it is an eigenfunction for all Hecke operators in $H^{2}$.
-We remind the reader here that for a polynomial $U$ with coefficients Hecke operators and $G$ a Hecke eigenform, we write $U_{G}$ for the polynomial obtained when we substitute the operators with their corresponding eigenvalues. \begin{defn} The standard $L-$function attached to $G$ (see also \cite[Paragraph 20.6]{arithmeticity}) is defined as
+Given now the definitions of the Hecke algebras above, we assume that $G \in S_2^{k}$ is a Hecke eigenform for $H^{2}$, i.e. it is an eigenfunction for all Hecke operators in $H^{2}$.
+We remind the reader here that for a polynomial $U[X] \in H^{2}[X]$ and $G$ a Hecke eigenform, we write $U_{G}$ for the polynomial obtained when we substitute the operators with their corresponding eigenvalues. \begin{defn} The standard $L$-function attached to $G$ (see also \cite[Paragraph 20.6]{arithmeticity}) is defined as

-where for each inert prime $p$ or $p=2$, $Z_{p,G}^{(2)}(t) = \Phi^{-1}(z_{p,G}^{(2)}(t))$ and for $p=\pi\overline{\pi}$, $Z_{\pi,G}^{(2)}(t) = \Phi^{-1}(z_{\pi,G}^{(2)}(t))$ and $Z_{\overline{\pi},G}^{(2)}(t) = \Phi^{-1}(z_{\overline{\pi},G}^{(2)}(t))$, where
+where for each inert prime $p$ or $p=2$, $Z_{p}^{(2)}(t) := \Phi^{-1}\left(z_{p}^{(2)}(t)\right)$ and for $2 \neq p=\pi\overline{\pi}$, $Z_{\pi}^{(2)}(t) := \Phi^{-1}\left(z_{\pi}^{(2)}(t)\right)$ and $Z_{\overline{\pi}}^{(2)}(t) := \Phi^{-1}\left(z_{\overline{\pi}}^{(2)}(t)\right)$, where